Denise M. Saint Arnault

 - Transcultural psychiatry

-Dr. Saint Arnault’s research centers on gender and culturally specific influences on mental health.
-She develops and tests her Cultural Determinants of Help Seeking model.
-This model includes symptoms, meanings such as stigma and meaning of life, social support, social negativity, and help seeking.
-Her Clinical Ethnographic Interview intervenes to promote help seeking.
-She also examines cultural factors that influence meaning, expectation, and expression of mental illness.
+Dr. Saint Arnault’s research centers on gender, cultural and social influences on mental health, trauma recovery, and help seeking.
+She develops and tests her Cultural Determinants of Help Seeking theory in research with women in the U.S., Ireland, Japan, Brazil, Italy and Portugal.
+In this research, she uses mixed methods to discover how distress experiences, culturally based meanings (such as stigma and sense of coherence), social support, and social negativity impact the help seeking journey.
+Her Clinical Ethnographic Narrative Interview (CENI) provides a transcultural method that allows people to explore the cultural and social influences in their search for health, and also promotes self-awareness and active engagement in the help-seeking process.
+She also examines cultural factors that influence meaning, expectation, and expression of depression.
 She examines the importance of physical as well as emotional symptom experience for people from a variety of cultures.
 In addition, Dr. Saint Arnault focuses on the impact of gender-based trauma on mental health, functioning and quality of life.
-She is researching the feasibility and efficacy of mind-body interventions to promote mental and physical health for women.
-Recent research focuses on East Asian Immigrants and Navajo people, but she is interested in expanding cultural groups.
+She is currently researching mind-body and culturally tailored interventions to promote mental and physical health for women from a variety of cultures.

 - The feasibility of the use of Biodynamic Therapy to enhance quality of life in women who have experienced trauma, PI, Safe Ireland (National Domestic Violence Agency)